DanielBrito/generative-design/README.md

 # :art: Generative Design

-I bumped on the term ***Generative Design*** by accident, when I was surfing on Instagram, and I saw an amazing image that was created using this technique.
+I bumped into ***Generative Design*** by accident, when I was surfing on Instagram, and I saw an amazing image that was created using this technique.
 Then, I started looking for articles, videos, and books, to learn more about it.

 Nowadays, I carry an increasing appreciation for this field, since I also consider myself a visual artist.